 Oranges are a delicious and nutritious fruit that many animals enjoy.
 They are rich in vitamin C, fiber, and other essential nutrients.
 However, not all animals can or should eat oranges.
 In this article, we will explore what animals eat oranges, the pros and cons of oranges for them, and provide references and examples to support our findings.
-The most Common Animals that eat Oranges include us Humans, Monkeys, Lemurs, Tamarin, Birds, Squirrels , Chipmunks, Bats, Some Farm and Wild Animals Like Horses, Pigs, Elephants and The the list Goes on which we will discuss later in this article.
+The most Common Animals that eat Oranges include us Humans, Monkeys, Lemurs, Tamarin, Birds, Squirrels , Chipmunks, Bats, Some Farm and Wild Animals Like Horses, Pigs, Elephants and the list goes on which we will discuss later in this article.

-The Most Common Animals That Eat Oranges include:
+12 Most Common Animals That Eat Oranges include:

 - Humans (Great Apes and Primates)